schaca/transcriptomics/README.md

 # README

-This repository contains bash scripts for processing and analyzing RNA-seq data.
+This repository contains bash scripts for processing and analyzing RNA-seq data collected from freshwater diatoms.

 > Steps used for transcriptome assembly: